kevinolega/callcentertrainingtips/about.md

 I also get messages from Filipinos from around the world.

-Many of them want to work in a call center, some want to read up or connect with someone for English lessons.
+Many of my readers want to work in a call center.

+Some readers want to read free lessons.

+Some readers want to connect with another person for English lessons.

 **What is the best way to ask for your help?**